 Now and then players ask me what I think are the best or most important conventions to play.
 The answers to these questions can get extraordinarily detailed but I’ve put together some rough guidelines here.
-I assume a two-over-one game force structure (if you play standard American I strongly suggest you switch now, as two over one is both better and easier) with a strong (15 to 17 or so) notrump range.
+I assume a two-over-one game force structure (if you play standard American I strongly suggest you switch now, as two over one is both more effective and easier to play) with a strong (15 to 17 or so) notrump range.
 (I love strong club systems but since most tournament players in North America play two over one, I’m giving advice only for that structure.)

 I’ve included three levels of complexity, each on its own page.
 Even if you’re an advanced player I suggest you start by looking at the basic one and then move “up”, as I include a lot of information even on the discussion of the more basic cards.